NEW PRODUCT

 The EMS handles applications like peak demand shaving (reducing the facility's highest 15 minute power draw to lower demand charges), energy arbitrage (charging when electricity is cheap, discharging when expensive), solar self consumption, backup power management, and participation in wholesale energy markets.

-EMS vs PPC; Division of Responsibility
+EMS vs PPC: Division of Responsibility

 EMS (Optimization Layer)